The Wicker Man: Original theatrical run

 The first screening of the film was to trade and cinema distributors on 3 December 1973.
 The first public theatrical release was a week of test screenings at the Metropole Cinema London on 6 December 1973 ahead of the official public release in January 1974.
-It runs 87 minutes.
+This cut, which runs 87 minutes, was shown as the "B" picture on a double bill with Don't Look Now (1973).
+According to Lee, the cuts adversely affected the film's continuity.

 A copy of a finished, 99-minute version was sent to American film producer Roger Corman in Hollywood to make a judgment of how to market the film in the U.S. Corman recommended an additional 13 minutes be cut from the film.
-Corman did not acquire U.S. release rights, and eventually Warner Bros. test-marketed the film in drive-ins.
-It screened in the greater Atlanta area in May 1974.
+Corman offered $50,000 for U.S. distribution rights, though his offer was ultimately declined.
+Distribution rights in the United States ultimately went to Warner Bros.
+Pictures, who test-marketed the film at American drive-ins, screening it in the greater Atlanta area in May 1974.

-In Britain, the film was cut to roughly 87 minutes, with some narrative restructuring, and released as the "B" picture on a double bill with Don't Look Now.
-According to Lee, the cuts adversely affected the film's continuity.
+Restorations and home media

 First restoration

 During the mid-1970s, Hardy made inquiries about the film, hoping to restore it to his original vision.
 Along with Lee and Shaffer, Hardy searched for his original cut, or raw footage.
 Both of these appeared to have been lost.
 Director Alex Cox said in his Moviedrome introduction in 1988 that the negative had "ended up in the pylons that support the M4 motorway."
 Hardy recalled that a copy of the film made prior to Deeley's cuts was sent to Roger Corman, who, it turned out, still had it, possibly the only existing print of Hardy's original cut.

-The US rights had been sold by Warner Bros. to a small firm called Abraxas, managed by film buff Stirling Smith and critic John Alan Simon.
-Stirling agreed to an American release of a reconstruction by Hardy.
+The U.S. rights had been sold by Warner Bros. to a small firm called Abraxas, managed by film buff Stirling Smith and critic John Alan Simon.
+Stirling agreed to an American release of a reconstruction by Hardy based on the print kept by Roger Corman.
 Hardy restored the narrative structure, some of the erotic elements which had been excised, and a very brief pretitle segment of Howie on the mainland (appearing at a church with his fiancée).

-A 96-minute restored version was released in January 1979, again to critical acclaim.
+Ron Weinberg, a once co-partner of Abraxas, sub-licensed the film from the firm along with Micheline Charest, and began screening Hardy's reconstructed cut in Jackson, Missouri and Baton Rouge, Louisiana, via the newly-formed Hemisphere Pictures in November 1977.
+Despite the filmmakers' concern that Southern audiences may be offended by the film, it was well-received, particularly by local religious leaders.
+In December 1977, Weinberg and Charest screened the film under their new enterprise, Summerisle Films, in New Orleans, where it was also well-received.
+In January 1979, the film began showing at San Francisco's Castro Theatre, followed by a four month-long run at the city's Lumiere Theatre.